 “This is not all in their head,” explains Wood.
-“Blood sugar [fluctuations] can lead to fatigue, brain fog, and irritability.”
+“Blood sugar [fluctuations] can lead to fatigue, brain fog, and mood swings.”

 And according to Mental Health America, persons with diabetes may not even realize their mental health is suffering because the effects of high and low blood sugar can mimic the symptoms of depression and anxiety easily.
 This means that persons with diabetes who are also struggling with their mental health often go undetected and don’t seek help.

 Additionally, financial stress can take an emotional toll on persons with diabetes.
 The cost of insulin has risen over the years, and some individuals aren’t able to afford it even with insurance coverage.
 Wood acknowledges that there is some good news on this front, though.